 There's a significant increase in the number of people seeking work, and HR managers are overwhelmed with resumes.
 To get ahead in the current job market, you need to make your resume stand out.
 Here are the top five easy tips for making your resume stand out:

+1. Include KeywordsThese days, much of your job hunt will be online.
+This will mean you will be posting your resume on job sites, or uploading it directly to a potential employer’s website.
+Employers will commonly use keywords to search and find the most suitable resumes for the job.
 When you are applying for a specific job, pay close attention to the job advertisement.
 For example, if the employer asks for “an Excel expert,” try to work in this keyword phrase somewhere.
 If they are looking for a “certified accountant” then include this a couple of times.
 When you are uploading a resume to a general jobs website, you will need to include keywords and phrases an employer might search for.